 The Superintendent shall establish procedures for the identification, handling, storage, access, disposal and overall confidentiality of sensitive information.
-The Superintendent shall ensure that employees and contractors responsible for the administration of a federal or State award for the District receive regular training in the safeguarding of sensitive information.
-Employees mishandling sensitive information are subject to discipline, up to and including dismissal.
+The Superintendent shall ensure that employees and contractors responsible for the administration of a federal or State award for the District receive information are subject to discipline, up to and including dismissal.